eblOwOx/Fluffy-Arch/README.md

 # Fluffy Arch
 A distro made for my own pleasure.
+DO NOT DAILY DRIVE THIS DISTRO I MADE IT FOR FUN

 For now its just a simple Arch Linux distro with KDE plasma.